-Island Folklore Series III explores Taiwan’s summertime festivals and aboriginal folktales before capping off with a mini trilogy featuring Taiwan’s Hakka people.
+Island Folklore Series III presents Taiwan’s summertime festivals and an aboriginal folktale before capping off with a mini trilogy featuring Taiwan’s Hakka people.
 The final three stories follow the 17th-century Hakka migration to Taiwan and their subsequent efforts to build there a new home.

 - Stories are published on dates listed beside their titles.

 - New posts roll out fortnightly on Thursdays at:

 - 9:00 AM Eastern